alcogy/cosmolo/README.md

 # In an existing SvelteKit project, scaffold routes and config interactively:
 bunx cosmolo init

-# Install cosmolo and other dependencies (cosmolo is added to package.json by init):
+# Install dependencies (cosmolo is added to package.json by init):
 bun install

+# (Optional) Install an adapter if not already set up in your SvelteKit project:
-bun add -D @sveltejs/adapter-static   # or your adapter of choice
+# bun add -D @sveltejs/adapter-static

 # Start writing content
 bun generate:article